Liverton

-Liverton is a village in the borough of Redcar and Cleveland and the ceremonial county of North Yorkshire, England.
+Liverton is a village in the civil parish of Loftus, in the borough of Redcar and Cleveland and the ceremonial county of North Yorkshire, England.

-Liverton Village is named in the doomsday book and was previously named Liureton, it is a rural village that has by-enlarge retained its heritage as a farming community and in 1978 became protected by a conservation order.
+Liverton Village is named in Domesday Book and was previously named Liureton, it is a rural village that has by and large retained its heritage as a farming community and in 1978 became protected by a conservation order.
 In 2011 an Area Appraisal was performed.

 The village is surrounded by a field system with Station Road B1366 running through the middle.
-The village can date its roots back to the 12th century, with evidence of this seen from the font, arch and doorway of St Michaels church.
+The village can date its roots back to the 12th century, with evidence of this seen from the font, arch and doorway of St Michael's Church.
 There is further evidence of a medieval settlement in area.

 It is located 140 meters above sea level and is located on the edge of the North Yorkshire Moors.

 Properties

 The village primarily consists of farm land and cottages, with a moorland church, village hall and local inn.
-The village lies within the boundary of a conservation area and includes many Listed Buildings, most of which date back to the 18th century.
+The village lies within the boundary of a conservation area and includes many listed buildings, most of which date back to the 18th century.

-Listed Buildings
+Listed buildings

 Within the village are many historic structures, most of which are constructed from local sandstone blocks with a herringbone finish.
 Below are some of the listed buildings: